kyleu/databaseflow/doc/src/index.md

 * Rich @ref:[SQL editor](feature/sqleditor.md) with auto-complete and live syntax checking based on your schema.
 * Explore tables, views, and stored procedures.
 Share saved results, @ref:[charts](feature/charting.md), or sql queries.
 * A sophisticated @ref:[GraphQL server](feature/graphql.md), providing a detailed and efficient graph for your schema and data.
-* Project @ref:[export](export/index.md) facilities to create a web application designed to manage your database and grow with your schema.
 * Supports local single-user app installations as well as a shared server mode for your whole team.

 ## Installation